yanhan2017/Academic-Matchmaking/README.md

 ### *The Fourth Widget: Faculty Info on a Particular Professor*
-If users want to get more information about a particular faculty they are interested in, they can choose a faculty from the dropdown menu on top of the fourth widget, then it will display information about the faculty such as affiliations and position/title, along with his or her photo.
+If users want to get more information about a particular faculty they are interested in, they can choose a faculty from the dropdown menu on top of the fourth widget, then it will display information about the faculty such as affiliations and position/title, along with their photo.

 ### *The Fifth Widget: Add/Delete User’s Favorite Professors in a Table*
 The fifth widget allows the users to add and delete their favorite faculties in a temperate table.
 Duplicated ones are not allowed.
 Then they can see how close they are related